JorjaFox/library/_source/_recaps/csi/assume-nothing.md

 ## Quotes

-**Sidle** This is our first bucket brigade together, gentlemen.
+**Sidle:** This is our first bucket brigade together, gentlemen.
 Try and say that ten times fast.
 Bucket brigade.
 Bucket brigade.
 Bucket brigade...